Veggissss/BadAppleTrickyTowers/readme.md

 # Bad Apple played in Tricky Towers

-This project renders the "Bad Apple!!" video inside **Tricky Towers** using Tetrominoes.
+This project renders the [Bad Apple!!](https://youtu.be/FtutLA63Cp8?si=vIyMtJBY3EmeY4-x) video inside [Tricky Towers](https://store.steampowered.com/app/437920/Tricky_Towers/) using Tetrominoes.
 Each frame of the video is represented as a grid of black-and-white pixels, and Tetris bricks are shown or removed to match the pixel data over time.

 The animation runs at 30 frames per second and is synced with the original audio track.